Gimp Tutorial: Sharpen a photo

 If you need more control than the Unsharp Mask, you have a second way to sharpen a photo: the High Pass Filter.
 In this second case

 we will create a layer that will be used to sharpen the image in a second step.
-Dividing the procedure in two separate steps, you will be allowed to better define
+Dividing the procedure in two separate steps, you'll be allowed to better define

 every parameter in order to get a more controllable result.
 Let's see how to proceed.